deepin-community/rustc/src/tools/cargo/src/doc/man/cargo-update.md

 the package to.
 If the package comes from a git repository, this can be a git revision (such as a SHA hash or tag).

-While not recommended, you can specify a yanked version of a package (nightly only).
+While not recommended, you can specify a yanked version of a package.
 When possible, try other non-yanked SemVer-compatible versions or seek help from the maintainers of the package.

+A compatible `pre-release` version can also be specified even when the version requirement in `Cargo.toml` doesn't contain any pre-release identifier (nightly only).
 {{/option}}

 {{#option "`-w`" "`--workspace`" }}